filwie/os-config/README.md

 which can be used to perform most basic configuration like adding groups, users, installing basic packages.

+`Tasks` generally have corresponding `vars` file.
+If a variable is not present there, it might be found in `defaults` and its role is to be overwritten on `playbook` level.

 ## Prerequisites
 1. **control machine**:
     - Ansible